planetlabs/radiometric_normalization/radiometric_normalization/README.md

 ### Output
 * A linear transformation (gain and offset) to transform the candidate image to have similar intensities to the reference image

-## Radiometric transformation - normalize.py
+## Applying the radiometric transformation - normalize.py

-Applies a linear transformation to an image.
+Applies a linear transformation to an image. `normalize_wrapper.py` has example useage.

 ### Input
 * An array representing the image values for a single band